pyronaur/zxbs/README.md

-# zxbs
+# bunmagics
-A collection of some of my zxb scripts
+A collection of some of my bunmagic scripts